 Where necessary Sevil has challenged services to provide an assessment of individuals ability to communicate in English and provide interpretation services in order to ensure the BME community receive the quality of care and support they require.
-Sevil has been involved in the initial stages

-In developing partnerships with services such as of informing the Equality delivery system and will of former patient and carers linked to safeguarding are currently reviewing safeguarding pathways for services users with learning disabilities, shortly to hoped that in 2012/13 as part of the communities staff change to using electronic patient records in the community, staff will be able to take survey data on visits with them to provide greater assurance, communities hospitals will be improving their questionnaires at point of discharge and the BME Community Development worker within the Lifestyles Team is working with the Local Involvement Network to identify access issues within the BME community.
+Sevil has been involved in the initial stages of former patient and carers linked to safeguarding are currently reviewing safeguarding pathways for services users with learning disabilities, shortly to hoped that in 2012/13 as part of the communities staff change to using electronic patient records in the community, staff will be able to take survey data on visits with them to provide greater assurance, communities hospitals will be improving their questionnaires at point of discharge and the BME Community Development worker within the Lifestyles Team is working with the Local Involvement Network to identify access issues within the BME community.
 Feedback to the Trust is expected in the autumn of 2012 and actions will be taken following this as part of the Equality Delivery System.